Preparing for your session

 When doing home sessions I tend to walk in & find the best window light & clean bright walls in the home.
 Knowing where that is helps me determine where to shoot a lot of my imagery.
 I will often shoot family shots by the big windows, in the parents bedroom, on the family couch or in the nursery, so these are the areas I would suggest hiding away anything you don’t want photographed.
 Make the bed, de-clutter the side tables & stage these areas to your personal taste.
 Anything else in the home, I can move, IF I think I need too.
 Most of the time I will compose my shots & choose lenses to avoid any obvious clutter in your photos.

-My goal is to photoraph babies within the first 7-10 days, as this is when they are the sleepiest & easiest to curl, however lifestyle images can be done at any age.
+My goal is to photograph babies within the first 10-14 days, as this is when they have generally settled into feeding and are the sleepiest & easiest to curl, however lifestyle images can be done at any age.

-Most babies have a time of day where they seem more unsettled than others, so we’ll work around that and sibling nap times.
+Many babies will have a time of day where they seem more unsettled than others, so we’ll work around any of that and sibling nap times.
 I am flexible with all newborn session so there’s plenty of time for cuddles & feeding & the inevitable mess.
 However for a session to be successful we need a well fed, non-windy tummy & we’ll need to ensure baby isn’t recovering from recent vaccinations or surgical procedures.

 I encourage you to give baby a deep warm bath, gentle massage & good feed about half an hour before your session, to get them extra relaxed & sleepy.
 Even if your baby has just finished eating, almost all of the babies want just a little bit of a top-up after being moved, to help them fall deeply asleep.
 If you have your heart set on sleeping baby portraits, flexible feeding times is one of the most important factors.